Creating the Perfect Wedding Day Timeline

 Relaxed coverage of final touches, details, and atmosphere – often where the story really begins.

-Tip: It’s worth allowing a little extra time in the morning – I usually recommend adding 30 minutes to your getting ready schedule.
-Things often take slightly longer than expected, especially if you’re getting ready with friends or family, and it helps keep things relaxed.
+Tip: It is worth allowing a little extra time in the morning – I usually recommend adding 30 minutes to your getting ready schedule.
+Things often take slightly longer than expected, especially if you are getting ready with friends or family, and it helps keep everything relaxed.

 13:00 – Ceremony